Martin Schlecker About Me Research Publications Software Experience Contact CV (pdf) Space Night Augsburg

 publication metrics

-All my publications are listed on the SAO/NASA Astrophysics Data System (ADS).
+All my publications are listed on the SAO/NASA Astrophysics Data System (ADS) and on my CV (pdf) .

 Software